Hollywood accounting: Practices

+"working for nothing" (i.e., not for salary but for profit sharing) has become a hallmark of the highest status among stars ...
+The trading demands of first-magnitude stars today are simple and breathtaking: 50% of the profits (usually with a minimum guarantee) or 10% of the gross.

+"These demands are met without an audible whimper" however, he wrote:

+Horrible though 50% of the profits seems, most studios prefer it to 10% of the gross.
+After all, you can't split a profit unless there is one, but a deal based on the gross box office receipts means that the star starts getting paid "from the first dollar."
+That may leave nothing at all for the risk-taker.

 Hollywood accounting can take several forms.
 In one form, a subsidiary is formed to perform a given activity and the parent entity will extract money out of the film's revenue in the form of charges for certain "services".
 For example, a film studio has a distribution arm as a sub-entity, which will then charge the studio a "distribution fee"—essentially, the studio charging itself a sum it has total control over and hence controlling the profitability report of a project.

 Another form of Hollywood accounting is a reverse tobashi scheme, in which the studio unjustly cross-collateralizes the accounting of two projects and shifts losses from a flop onto a profitable project by shifting costs involving internal operations.
 This way, two unprofitable projects are created out of one on paper alone, primarily for the purpose of eliminating net participation liabilities.
 The specific schemes can range from the simple and obvious to the extremely complex.
 Generally, Hollywood accounting uses permanent creative accounting practices (such as charging an arbitrary distribution fee from one sub-entity to another) rather than temporary ones (like the Repo 105 scheme) since the measures are meant to permanently distort the bottom line of a film project.

 Three main factors in Hollywood accounting reduce the reported profit of a movie, and all have to do with the calculation of overhead: